envato/bundle-update-buildkite-plugin/README.md

 Default: `ruby:slim`

+### `post-bundle-update` (optional, update only)

+A script or command to run inside the docker container after the bundle update.

 ### `pre-bundle-update` (optional, update only)

 The script or command to run inside the docker container prior to the bundle update.